vigneshesan/galada/Paris_In_The_Rain.markdown

 tags:   Blog
 ---

+Hello Dear Reader, This Blog is still a work in progress, I have added Paris In The Rain by Lauv Lyric, The one I was listening to while building the Page.
+Cheers!!!

 All I know is (ooh ooh ooh)<br/>
 We could go anywhere, we could do<br/>
 Anything, girl, whatever the mood we're in<br/>